aws-powertools/powertools-lambda-layer-cdk/API.md

 - *Type:* `boolean`

-A flag for the pydantic extras dependency, used for parsing.

-This will increase the size of the layer significantly.
+A flag for the extras dependencies (pydantic, aws-xray-sdk, etc.) This will increase the size of the layer significantly.
 If you don't use parsing, ignore it.

 ---